Quiescent Big Bang formation in $2+1$ dimensions: Introduction

-on $(0,\infty)\times \mathbb{T}^d$ to the Einstein scalar-field and Einstein vacuum systems in \cite{RodSpFou20}.
-Of particular relevance to our work, they showed that non-extremal\footnote{Kasner solutions where none of the Kasner exponents vanish and thus a past singularity forms.} vacuum Kasner spacetimes for $d=3$ are nonlinearly stable within the class of polarized $U(1)$-symmetric initial data toward the past.
+They showed that non-extremal\footnote{Kasner solutions where none of the Kasner exponents vanish and thus a past singularity forms.} vacuum Kasner spacetimes for $d=3$ are nonlinearly stable within the class of polarized $U(1)$-symmetric initial data toward the past.
 By the same correspondence as discussed above, this immediately implies nonlinear stability of $(2+1)$-dimensional Einstein scalar-field spacetimes of the form

-After applying the coordinate transformation $dt=S^{p_3}\,dS,\ \tilde{x}_i=(1+p_3)^{-\frac12}\,x_i$, this becomes
+After applying the coordinate transformation $dt=S^{p_3}\,dS,\ \tilde{x}_i=(1+p_3)^{-\frac12}\,x^i$, this becomes

 where $q=(p_1+p_3)/(1+p_3)$.\\